 To begin, go here:

-Then click Invent
+Then click Create

 At this point you will need to log in using your Gmail information (username and password).
 If you don’t have a Gmail account you can use my school account.

 We are going to do a tutorial together as a class.

 Here is the tutorial we will follow:

 Check out some more fun AppInventor tutorials you can follow to create another app.